 Choice of a radar screen presentation…

-The radar screen format was chosen because it’s self-explanatory and introduces the intuitive idea of refining cycles and continuous improvement.
+The radar screen format is self-explanatory and introduces the intuitive idea of refining cycles and continuous improvement.
 Which is exactly how adoption should be conducted, i.e. each of the points on the radar should be reviewed on a regular basis.

 Intent for me is not to comment on each item of these charts (*) but rather let them “as is”.
 For now, this rather comes as a “big picture” that you may find of a good support when either discussing with your local IBM team or business partner or when preparing the next steps for making adoption at your company progress.